Answering "Why Work Here"

 "Why do you want to work in the TikTok Shop team?"

-I've worked as a freelance web developer while in school for almost 4 years.
-Having grown significant experience as an individual contributor, the next step for me is to work on larger, more complex projects as part of a bigger team to take my development skills to the next level.
+I've worked as a web developer while in my previous company on an e-commerce platform for almost 4 years.
+Having gained significant experience as an individual contributor, the next step for me is to work on larger, more complex projects within a bigger team to take my development skills to the next level.

-The top 3 things about TikTok commerce for me are:
+The top 3 things about TikTok Shop for me are:

-2. TikTok Shop serves the wide masses and has to deal with associated challenges such as accessibility, localization and e-commerce in a relatively new format, which allows me to develop my skills in that area.
+2. TikTok Shop serves the wide masses and has to deal with associated challenges such as accessibility, localization, and e-commerce in a non-traditional format, which allows me to develop my skills in that area.

 3. ByteDance (TikTok's parent company) internally develops many cutting edge technologies and also uses open source technologies.
 I'm excited to learn from the company's experienced engineers on how to scale these technologies to a worldwide audience.